taralexandra/holbertonschool-simple_shell/README.md

 # README file for the TEAM project Simple Shell :busts_in_silhouette: :ledger:

-We are students from the campus of Holberton in Fréjus.
+We are Tara and Xavier, students from the campus of Holberton in Fréjus.

 ## :hammer_and_wrench: Requirements of this project :